plausible/website/_articles/how-to-offer-a-white-label-web-analytics-dashboard-powered-by-plausible.md

 Sites API allows you to add and manage a large number of sites programmatically.
 You can add sites, delete sites or change domain names using the sites API.

+Note also that you don't necessarily need to install our snippet on the same domain as the domain you have added to your Plausible account.
+Think of the domain in Plausible more like a site ID rather than an exact match.
+This allows you more flexibility in your setup all depending on your situation.

-You can add or delete goals and custom events using the sites API as well.
+Using the sites API, you can also add or delete goals and custom events.
 Goals and custom events allow you track actions that you want visitors to take on a site.

 Actions such as signing up to a newsletter, clicking on a "Download" button, registering for an account, purchasing a product, clicking on an external link, downloading a file or completing a checkout form of an ecommerce store.